 Your HVAC contractor can also help to improve the air quality of your home.
 Air is circulated throughout most homes through a complex system of ducts.

-Over time, dust, dirt, and debris will build up in these ducts, leading to an overall drop in your home air quality.
-A buildup of dust and dirt will also dramatically reduce the efficiency of your heater and air conditioner, forcing you to run them longer to achieve your desired temperature.
+Over time, dust, dirt, and debris will build up in these ducts.
+This leads to an overall drop in your home air quality.
+A buildup of dust and dirt will also dramatically reduce the efficiency of your heater and air conditioner.
+This will force you to run them longer to achieve your desired temperature.
 This, of course, will drive your energy bill up and cost you a good deal of money.

-The National Air Duct Cleaner’s Association discusses the importance of having ducts cleaned on their website, particularly if anyone in your home has a sensitivity to dust or pet dander.
+The National Air Duct Cleaner’s Association discusses the importance of having ducts cleaned on their website.
+This is particularly for anyone in your home has a sensitivity to dust or pet dander.

 Finding the Best HVAC Contractor

 You should look for one who has been certified by the North American Technician Excellence (NATE) organization.
 You’ll also want to look for an authorized dealer for the parts that you need.

 For example, Watts Heating and Cooling in the Portland, Oregon area is an authorized dealer of materials from Bryant Factory Heating and Cooling Systems.

-Spend some time researching the contractors in your area, making sure to check that they are certified by NATE and other reputable organizations.
+Spend some time researching the contractors in your area.
+Make sure to verify that they are certified by NATE and other reputable organizations.